Elopement Photography Tips

 I am all for fancy shoes, don’t get me wrong, but a pair of Laboutin heels are not going to make walking about in the squelchy heather much fun for you.
 I would urge you to at least think about your shoe choice.
 Will your footwear dictate what you do, or don’t do, on your day?
 Will you want to walk across the sandy beach or up to the top of a viewpoint in Glencoe if it will spoil your shoes or be uncomfortable?
+Will anyone ever even see your shoes?
 There are, of course, three solutions.
 You could wear the shoes and accept that they will get moss and deer poo on them.
 You could go all-out and wear something more robust (I’m not necessarily talking about hiking boots here either, although they can be cool too) or you could bring something better for walking in and change into your fancy shoes for the ceremony and photographs.

 Tip 3 – The Dress